 List course prerequisite(s) and minimum grade(s) (must include minimum grade if higher than a "D").
-Prerequisites: SB 1720 Testing Exemption or Testing into ENC 1101; or completion of {(ENC 0025 and REA 0017) or (ENC 0022 and REA 0019)} with a "C" or better; or EAP 1620 and EAP 1640 with a "C" or better; or an eligible testing/course completion combination Recommended completion of ENC 1101 with a "C" or better.
-Required: Writing intensive-a minimum of 4,000 words of instructor-evaluated writing per student Provide justification for the proposed As this will be a WI course, students will need a prerequisite(s). foundation in composition and EAP Will students be taking any of the prerequisites No listed for this course in different parts of the same term (ex.
+Prerequisites: SB 1720 Testing Exemption or Testing into ENC 1101; or completion of {(ENC 0025 and REA 0017) or (ENC 0022 and REA 0019)} with a "C" or better; or EAP 1620 and EAP 1640 with a "C" or better; or an eligible testing/course completion combination Required: Writing intensive-a minimum of 4,000 words of instructor-evaluated writing per student Provide justification for the proposed prerequisite(s).
+As this will be a WI course, students will need a foundation in composition and EAP Will students be taking any of the prerequisites listed for this course in different parts of the same term (ex.
 Term A and Term B)?
-List course co-requisites.
+No List course co-requisites.
 N/A Provide justification for the proposed co- requisite(s).
-Is any co-requisite for this course listed as a co-requisite on its paired course?
+Is any co-requisite for this course listed as a co- requisite on its paired course?
 (Ex.
 CHM 2032 is a co-requisite for CHM 2032L, and CHM 2032L is a co-requisite for CHM 2032) No Course credits or clock hours 3 Hours Contact hours (faculty load) 3 Hours Are the Contact hours different from the credit/lecture/lab hours?
-No Select grade mode Standard Grading (A, B, C, D, F) Credit type College Credit Possible Delivery Types (Online, Blended, On Online, Blended, On Campus Campus) Course description (provide below)
+No Select grade mode Standard Grading (A, B, C, D, F) Credit type College Credit Possible Delivery Types (Online, Blended, On Campus) Online, Blended, On Campus Course description (provide below)